mauberti-bc/sims-docs/docs/surveys.md

 Surveys represent distinct events during which you collected data, often reflecting true ecological surveys.
 We recommend reading [Create Surveys](/docs/getting-started/create-projects) in the [Getting Started](/docs/getting-started) section before reading about the exact information in a Survey.

-To start managing data in the Species Inventory Management System, you upload it to a Survey.
-A Survey's details give important context to the data it contains by describing your focal species, parts of your sampling strategy, and who participated.
+To start managing data, you'll create a Survey.
+Surveys have metadata that gives important context to the data they contain.
+For example, Survey metadata describes your focal species, parts of your sampling strategy, and who participated.

 This page defines the attributes that a Survey can have.
 We recommend reading about each attribute, even if its definition seems obvious, to better understand how to create informative Surveys.